srobo/team-emails/SR2022/2021-11-10-kickstart-details.md

 If you don’t already have a kit, we will have contacted you regarding the delivery arrangements.
 We need you to sign a kit disclaimer form ASAP to ensure that the kit can arrive shortly after Kickstart.

 If you have a kit from a previous year, we will soon be sending you instructions on how to update the software and check that everything is present and correct.
+You may also need to upgrade your kit software after you recieve it, we'll keep you posted.

 ## Kickstart